-< six-A. - (6511 C) Sixty five eleven C, Six-five-one-one-C. - 40. (a) Rule 203.
-In non-automatic block signal territory, when unable to place the middle order at any open office meeting point, notation as to cause should be placed adjacent to the order in book.
-For waiting points, the order should, if practicable, be placed at one open office as a key point to prevent possibility of overlooking waiting time. - (b) An order issued to a train at its initial station, if it is also the initial station of the subdivision, need not contain the information that the train gets the order at that station, unless there is some condition which makes this necessary. - (c) Avoid so far as efficiently practicable the placing of restricting orders at points where other trains not concerned would be required to stop due to train order signal indicating Stop for Orders, and also the delivery of orders to fast trains at points where they are not required to reduce speed or stop, which might interfere with their ability to maintain schedule or make running time. - 41. (a) Rule 208(A).
-At a meeting point where the train restricted gets the order there, the train advanced should not be given the right
+- 44. (a) Rule 208.
+In non-automatic block signal territory, when unable to place the middle order at an open office meeting point, notation as to cause should be placed adjacent to the order in book.
+For waiting points, the order should, if practicable, be placed at one open office as a key point to prevent possibility of overlooking waiting time. - (b) An order issued to a train at its initial station, if it is also the initial station of the subdivision, need not contain the information that the train gets the order at that station, unless there is some condition which makes this necessary. - (c) Avoid so far as efficiently practicable the placing of restricting orders at points where other trains not concerned would be required to stop due to train order signal indicating Stop for Orders, and also the delivery of orders to fast trains at points where they are not required to reduce speed or stop, which might interfere with their ability to maintain schedule or make running time. - 45.
+Rule S-208(A).
+At a meeting point where the train restricted gets the order there, the train advanced should not be given the right to the main track unless it is known it may safely be done.
+If the restricted train is already in the siding and engine movement from siding can be guarded against, the order may indicate, .....hold siding meet......
+If the restricted train had passed the entering switch and the rules required it to take that siding for the opposing train, a back-up movement would be required unless otherwise instructed.
+Specify which train is to take siding in such cases.-See Item 24(j). - 46.
+Rule 209(A) requires copies being made from the original copy, not from subsequent recopies.
+These instructions all apply to slow orders as well as others.
+The proper records of underscores, times, dates, etc., of each office repeating with dispatcher's initials as to check of the repetitions must be plainly kept so they may be easily and quickly checked to know that copies are not being issued that have not been repeated and checked by the dispatcher.
+Adequate space shall be allowed to permit plain records of all underscores and repetitions.